I've never tap danced before? Is there a class that would be good for me?

 HeartBeats meet Monday and Wednesday mornings at 10 am.
 The Crimson HeartBeats are open tappers

 ages 16 and up who are a solid Level 2 and up.
-The Crimson HeartBeats meet Tuesday evenings at 7 pm.
+The Crimson HeartBeats meet Tuesday and Thursday evenings

 Joining the HeartBeats is a commitment and you will need to commit and pay for the entire session.
 Potential